rahulhegde126/concept-start-up-ideation-/README.md

-# concept-start-up-ideation-
+startup idea
-a start up proposition focused on branding and marketing
+a start up  focused on branding and marketing of of other companies which can't afford to have marketing and PR team we will help them to build a brand